klovistore2/polygonVRF2.5/README.md

 - fund the VRF subscription with Link

-- add the deployment adress of the contract in scripts/test.ts
+- add the deployment adress of the contract in : scripts/test.ts

-- npx hardhat run scripts/test.ts --network poly
+- run : npx hardhat run scripts/test.ts --network poly

 you can dynamically test :
         const newKeyHash = "0x0ffbbd0c1c18c0263dd778dadd1d64240d7bc338d95fec1cf0473928ca7eaf9e"; // Polygon 200 GWEI CHANGE IT HERE SEE THE DOC const newGasLimit = 400000;

-# polygonVRF2.5
+    So you don't have to redeploy and add consumer each time

+VRF adress vrfCoordinator is HARD CODED in contracts/GrokDynamic.sol for polygon MAINNET